Loan Repayment Calculator

 To calculate repayments accurately, you'll need three essential pieces of information.
 First, the loan amount – this is how much money you're borrowing.
 Second, the interest rate – this represents the lender's charge for providing the loan.
 Finally, the repayment term – this is the period over which you'll repay the loan, typically ranging from 12 to 72 months for personal loans.

-These three components work together in a mathematical formula (typically using amortization calculations) that determines your monthly repayment amount.
+These three components work together in a mathematical formula that determines your monthly repayment amount.
 Understanding how each affects your repayments helps you make informed decisions about your loan.

 Monthly Repayments vs. Total Loan Cost